 This area currently contains the one-story DPW/waterworks building with a gable roof, large arched doorway openings that are currently sealed, a 60 to 70 foot high smokestack, a retail mall fronting on to Main Street, and a parking lot associated with the building.
-The concept plan proposes either the an-adaptive reuse of the DPW/waterworks building as a restaurant with outdoor seating, façade improvements, aesthetic treatment of the smokestack, improved landscaping and new lighting fixtures or new construction at the site, subject to the approval of the Historic Preservation Commission.
-The adjacent retail mall at the corner should be updated into a mixed use building with a second story addition; and the existing parking area of the retail building is proposed to be replaced by a plaza area fronting on to the Main Street.
+The concept plan proposes either the adaptive reuse of the DPW/waterworks building or new construction at the site, subject to the approval of the Historic Preservation Commission.
+The adjacent retail mall at the corner should be updated into a mixed use building with a second story addition.

-Public Utility
+Public Utility District